-- Learning Challenges should be shared with the pupils and be set out on each piece of work as 'LC:'.
-Learning challenges should focus on skills and knowledge for the subject that is the main focus of the lesson - Layered success criteria to be used to enable open-ended differentiation and to allow all children to challenge themselves and be clear about their next steps in learning (Chilli Challenges or Steps to Success).
-Success Criteria can be drawn up with the children - Children are not to be grouped by ability.
+- Learning Challenges should be shared with the pupls and be set out on each piece of work as 'LC: To ...........'.
+Learning challenges should focus on skills and knowledge for the subject that is the main focus of the lesson - Layered success criteria to be used to enable open-ended differentiation and to allow all children to challenge themselves and be clear about their next steps in learning (Chilli Challenges or steps to Success) - Children are not to be grouped by ability.
 Group names should be used for classroom organisation only.
-Traffic light groups, stickers etc not to be used or referred to.
-On occasion, it may be pertinent to have groupings for SEND or more able children - Growth mindset to be embedded in all year groups - The six core values should underpin all teaching and learning:
+Traffic light groups, stickers etc not to be used or referred to. - Mixed ability teaching to be used wherever possible.
+It may be pertinent to have groupings for more able or SEN children, but not for all lessons - Growth mindset to be embedded in all year groups - The six core values should underpin all teaching and learning: